telerik/blazor-docs/themes/custom-theme.md

 * Color pickers which customize the main aspects of the components' coloring based on your deired color scheme.
     * For the Material theme, there are fewer options as per its guidelines - colors are derived from fewer variables.
 * Predefined color swatches - these are predefined color palettes that you can step on.
 They were chosen by our design team.
+    * They match known Kendo themes such as BlueOpal, Silver, Office365.

 The following list describes the Theme Builder UI: